Level set percolation for random interlacements and the Gaussian free field: Finite energy property and uniqueness

 \section{Finite energy property and uniqueness}

-In this section, we first establish in Theorem \ref{T:FE} that the measure $Q_{u,\alpha}$ has the so-called finite energy property, see \eqref{RESULT:FINITE_ENERGY}, for all $u >0$ and $\alpha>0$.
-One important consequence is the (almost sure) uniqueness of the infinite cluster of $\mathcal{I}^{u, \alpha}$ in the super-critical regime, i.e., for all $u,\alpha > 0$ such that $\eta^{\mathcal{I}}(u,\alpha) >0$, see Corollary \ref{C:UNIQUENESS} below.
+In this section, we establish in Theorem \ref{T:FE} that the measure $Q_{u,\alpha}$ has the so-called finite energy property, see \eqref{RESULT:FINITE_ENERGY}, for all $u >0$ and $\alpha>0$.
+One important consequence is the (almost sure) uniqueness of the infinite cluster of $\mathcal{I}^{u, \alpha}$ in the supercritical regime, i.e., for all $u,\alpha > 0$ such that $\eta^{\mathcal{I}}(u,\alpha) >0$, see Corollary \ref{C:UNIQUENESS} below.
 Analogous conclusions hold for $\mathcal{V}^{u, \alpha}$, see Remark \ref{FE_V^u,alpha}.
 As mentioned in the introduction, this differs noticeably from the case $\alpha = 0$, which corresponds to discrete-time random interlacements, as $Q^{u,0}$, $u \geq 0$, does \textit{not} have the finite energy property.
+Indeed, when $\alpha = 0$, if e.g. all the sites neighboring $0$ are vacant (i.e. not visited \textit{at all} by a random walk trajectory), then $0$ is necessarily vacant, too.
+When $\alpha > 0$, the vacancy of a site only requires its local time to be sufficiently small (less than $\alpha$), and, as hinted in the introduction (below \eqref{RESULT:FINITE_ENERGY}), one can still hope to force $0$ to be occupied by sending an ``invisible'' trajectory to the origin to ensure that $L_{0,u} > \alpha$.

+A key ingredient to make this strategy work is that a certain class of \textit{local} surgical operations on paths can be performed in an absolutely continuous way (with respect to $\mathbb{P}$), as we now explain.
+We use $\ll$ to denote absolute continuity, and begin with the following general